Bankinter (OTCMKTS:BKNIY) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of Bankinter (OTCMKTS:BKNIY) from a hold rating to a buy rating in a research note released on Wednesday, Zacks.com reports.
-They currently have $6.00 price target on the bank’s stock.
+Zacks Investment Research upgraded shares of Bankinter (OTCMKTS:BKNIY) from a hold rating to a buy rating in a research report released on Wednesday morning, Zacks.com reports.
+The firm currently has $5.50 price objective on the bank’s stock.

 According to Zacks, “Bankinter is in the financial services industry.
 They are a banking entity subject to the supervision of the Bank of Spain and the Spanish National Securities Market Commission.
 Their products range from: Current Accounts, Term Deposits, Investment Funds, Pension Plans, Model Portfolios,Insurance Credit and Debit Cards, Assets (Mortgage and pledged loans) and Deposits of Securities. “

-BKNIY has been the subject of a number of other reports.
-Citigroup began coverage on Bankinter in a report on Friday, May 28th.
-They set a neutral rating for the company.
-Deutsche Bank Aktiengesellschaft reaffirmed a hold rating on shares of Bankinter in a report on Friday, May 28th.
-Jefferies Financial Group downgraded Bankinter from a hold rating to an underperform rating in a report on Monday, June 7th.
-Morgan Stanley reissued an underweight rating on shares of Bankinter in a report on Thursday, May 6th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on Bankinter in a report on Friday, May 28th.
-They issued a neutral rating for the company.
-Four analysts have rated the stock with a sell rating, five have assigned a hold rating and one has issued a buy rating to the company.
-Bankinter has a consensus rating of Hold and an average price target of $6.00.
+A number of other research analysts also recently issued reports on the company.
+Morgan Stanley restated an underweight rating on shares of Bankinter in a research note on Thursday, May 6th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on Bankinter in a research note on Friday, May 28th.
+They set a neutral rating on the stock.
+Citigroup assumed coverage on Bankinter in a research note on Friday, May 28th.
+They set a neutral rating on the stock.
+Jefferies Financial Group downgraded Bankinter from a hold rating to an underperform rating in a research note on Monday, June 7th.
+Finally, Deutsche Bank Aktiengesellschaft restated a hold rating on shares of Bankinter in a research note on Friday, May 28th.
+Four equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the company.
+Bankinter has a consensus rating of Hold and a consensus price target of $5.50.

-The company also recently announced a dividend, which was paid on Monday, May 24th.
-Stockholders of record on Wednesday, May 26th were issued a $0.166 dividend.
+The business also recently announced a dividend, which was paid on Monday, May 24th.
+Shareholders of record on Wednesday, May 26th were paid a $0.166 dividend.
+The ex-dividend date was Tuesday, May 25th.
 This represents a dividend yield of 2.13%.
-The ex-dividend date of this dividend was Tuesday, May 25th.

 Bankinter, SA provides various banking products and services to individuals and corporate customers, and small- and medium-sized enterprises in Spain.
 It offers salary, non-salary, professional, basic, currency, pension, business, and current accounts, as well as deposit products; and mortgages and loan products, as well as financing services.